Jeff Deeter : Racing

 Answers to your questions!

-Each year we receive dozens of letters from kids all over the United States who are interested in learning more about Jeff Deeter and the Iditarod.
+Each year we receive over a hundred letters from kids all over the United States who are interested in learning more about Jeff & KattiJo Deeter and the Iditarod.

-Hear an interview with Jeff from the 2020 Iditarod trail here: https://faces.iditarod.com/jeff-deeter/
+Hear an interview with Jeff Deeter from the 2020 Iditarod trail here: https://faces.iditarod.com/jeff-deeter/

 -

-Every year, my goal is to finish with a happy, healthy dog team.
+Every year, the goal is to finish with a happy, healthy dog team.
 That is the most important thing to every musher.

-Someday I would like to win the Iditarod, of course.
+Someday we would like to win the Iditarod, of course.
 But it’s important that when we set goals for ourselves we make those goals realistic and measurable.
-Based on my experience level, and the experience level of my dogs, it’s not realistic for me to have a goal of winning the Iditarod in 2020.
-Having a “day goal” – like saying I want to finish the race in under 10 days – is realistic and measurable.
+Based on our experience level, and the experience level of our dogs, it’s not realistic for us to have a goal of winning the Iditarod yet.

 -

-I really love bad weather!
-My favorite thing on Iditarod is when there are lots of storms with high wind and falling or blowing snow.
+Jeff really loves bad weather!
+His favorite thing on the Iditarod is when there are lots of storms with high wind and falling or blowing snow.
 This makes the race trail particularly challenging.
-It can be hard for the dogs to see where they are supposed to step, and hard for me to keep the sled from tipping over.
-But I love the challenge!
+It can be hard for the dogs to see where they are supposed to step, and hard for Jeff to keep the sled from tipping over.
+But he loves the challenge!
 Even though sometimes it’s scary and difficult, a challenging trail makes the race exciting.
-And I feel proud of myself and my dogs for being able to make it through these tough parts.
+And a musher can feel proud of themselves and their dogs for being able to make it through these tough parts.

 -

 Cold temperatures can be very difficult, and our winter clothes are designed specifically for the conditions we face.
-Did you know that my parka is handmade by a woman who lives only 30 miles from me?
-Having appropriate clothing is critical, but I also eat a lot of high fat, high carb foods to create energy and keep me warm.
-Hot coffee is my favorite drink in my thermos while mushing down the trail.
+Did you know that our parkas are handmade by a woman who lives in Fairbanks?
+Having appropriate clothing is critical, as is eating a lot of high fat, high carb foods to create energy and keep us warm.
+Hot coffee and tea are our favorite drinks while mushing down the trail.

-Storms are very exciting, and the thrill of the elements typically keeps me plenty warm.
-If it is very windy and snowy, I have to focus to stay on the trail, and am often times also helping the dogs through the snow by pedaling and running with the sled.
-Moving my body keeps me warm and awake.
+Storms are very exciting, and the thrill of the elements typically keeps us plenty warm.
+If it is very windy and snowy, we have to focus to stay on the trail, and we may also help the dogs through the snow by pedaling and running with the sled.
+Moving our bodies keeps us warm and awake.

 -